BoraDere/ScreenSentinel/README.md

 If any initial photos are not provided, photo taking screen will appear.
 It will ask for a user name, make you select a camera, then ask you to take photos for the amount stated in the settings file.
 Press `s` to take photos, and `q` to exit that screen, if you do not want to take more photos.
 As you can guess, at least 1 photo is necessary.

+If you want to terminate the program, simple KeyboardInterrupt will suffice.

 ## Settings
 * camera: Index of the camera will be used.
 0 is the default value and states the primary camera.
 Data type must be integer.
 * show_frame: States if the frame should be shown during process.
 This is for debugging only, default is False.